-14.1 Parents may seek a place for their child outside of the normal age group, for example, if the child has experienced problems such as ill health.
-Children should only be educated out of the normal age group in very limited circumstances.
-The admissions authority makes the decision on these requests in line with paragraph 2.17A of the Code.

-- 14.2 Nottinghamshire residents should submit a request in writing to the respective academy via the relevant Local Authority's school admissions team as early as possible.
-Residents living outside of Nottinghamshire should make request through their own Local Authority.
-The decisions will be based on the circumstances of each case and in the best interests of the child concerned.
+- 14.1 Parents may seek a place for their child outside of the normal age group, for example, if the child has experienced problems such as ill health.
+Children should only be educated out of the normal age group in very limited circumstances. - 14.2 Nottinghamshire residents should submit a request in writing to the respective academy via the relevant Local Authority's school admissions team as early as possible.
+Decisions will be based on the circumstances of each case and in the best interests of the child concerned.
 This will include taking account of the parent's views; information about the child's academic, social and emotional development; where relevant, the child's medical history and the views of a medical professional and whether they have previously been educated out of their normal age group.
 When informing a parent of the decision on the year group to which the child should be admitted, the parent will be notified of the reasons for the decision. - 14.3 Where it is agreed that a child will be admitted out of the normal age group and, as a consequence of that decision, the child will be admitted to a relevant age group (i.e. the age group to which students are normally admitted to the academy) the local authority and admission authority must process the application as part of the main admissions round on the basis of their determined admission arrangements only, including the application of oversubscription criteria where applicable.
 The parent has a statutory right to appeal against the refusal of a place at a school for which they have applied.
 This right does not apply if they are offered a place in the academy but it is not their preferred age group.